dirigible-io/dirigible-io.github.io/samples/complex_listener_queue.md

 	[2018-05-14T11:57:13.174Z] [INFO] Hello from My Trigger!
 Message: *** I am a message created at: Mon May 14 2018 14:57:13 GMT+0300 (EEST) ***

+> Note: the log messages in the Console view are in a reverse order - the newest are on top

 ---

 For more information, see the *[API](../api/)* documentation.